basarat/typescript-react/00 why/README.md

 As developers we spend a large chunk of our time refactoring existing code.
 TypeScript is an ideal tool for refactoring.
 * TypeScript makes it easy to rename the component to something that makes more sense as you understand more of your business requirements (Hello -> Better).
 And this is not a dumb string search and replace, this is true semantic rename.
 * You can easily rename an prop (compiler -> name)
-* And as requirements change and you add new props, users of your components get nice errors. (add prop count: number)
+* And as requirements change and you add new props, users of your components get nice errors. (add prop count: number and show error, and then autocomplete to provide it)
-* If you decide to change the type of an prop, that is caught too. (message: number)
+* If you decide to change the type of an prop, that is caught too. (count: string, count="fixed")

 These are just some of the refactoring advantages offered by TypeScript.